ehmatthes/pcc_3e/online_resources_site/docs/updates/deploying_django.md

 If you run `git diff` against the other files listed you'll see that a *dsd_logs* directory is being ignored, and a couple requirements were added that need to be installed in Upsun's environment.

-You can open the other files in your text editor and see what was added.
+You can open the new files, such as *.platform.app.yaml* in your text editor and see what was added.
 These files tell Upsun how to build the project in their remote environment, and which resources to attach to the project.
 The *.platform* name appears here because Upsun has not fully transitioned away from their former name, Platform.sh.

 When you're finished reviewing the changes that were made, make a new commit: